ArGintum/PersistenceHomology/README.md

 ## Plans for future (aka TODO list)

  - Improve performance of Edge Collapse procedure by changing model of graph representation
+ - Enable usage of apparent pairs shortcut from Ripser
  - Add option of representative cycles for persistent homology
  - Add support of prime fields other than Z/*2*Z
  - ...